Shopify Email vs. Mailchimp: Which should you choose in 2025?

 User reviewPraised for automation and segmentation featuresPraised for its intuitive design and simplicity

-Now, let’s compare Mailchimp and Shopify Email in depth in terms of various key aspects.
+Now, let’s compare Mailchimp and Shopify Email in depth.

 Email builders

-Both Shopify Email and Mailchimp have clear and intuitive email builders that are easy to navigate.
-However, as Shopify Email is a plugin, it doesn’t offer powerful features like Mailchimp as a standalone platform.
+Both Shopify Email and Mailchimp have straightforward email builders that are easy to work with.
+One difference between them is that Shopify Email is a plugin, so it doesn’t have the same features as Mailchimp, which is a standalone platform.

-That’s why you’ll easily find everything that Shopify Email offers without a hassle.
-The Shopify Email setup process is also quick and straightforward.
-However, this tool doesn’t offer in-depth campaign personalization functionality, such as dynamic product recommendations.
+The Shopify Email setup process is relatively simple, with intuitive navigation.
+However, it lacks in-depth campaign personalization features such as dynamic product recommendations.

 Let’s compare the email builders of both tools by the features offered: